Need to log in to Canvas? Follow this link to the Canvas log in portal.

 Student interaction plays an important role in learning and overall sense of community.
 Whether you’re teaching fully online, blended, or in-person, you might consider developing space to support such interaction in your digital classroom.
-Canvas has tools to help students digitally interact:
+Canvas has many tools to help students digitally interact.

 Groups